singularian/mdencode/docs/mdzip_cpp.md

 # MDzip C++ No Header Simplified Usage

-This is the usage for a cut down simplified version of MDzip with just One 64-bit fasthash 64 signature and a 14-byte block with a 32-bit modulus.
+This is the usage for a cut down simplified version of MDzip.

+Features

+- One 64-bit fasthash 64 signature
+- 14 byte signature block
+- 32 bit modulus
+- 64-bit fasthash 64 randomizable signature key.
+- A capability to use other signatures with 64 bits.

 ```
 MDEncode Minimized MDzip C++ Program